 Traditional project management software falls far short of the needed capabilities to effectively lead Scrum.
 While they might allow you to list deadlines or prioritize tasks, the vast majority of project management tools don’t offer features for visualizing progress, communicating with teammates, sharing files and information, or automating routine tasks.

-Are you ready to seamlessly sail through sprints?
+Is your Scrum team ready to seamlessly sail through sprints?